FlipByBlink/TapWeight/README.md

 - Launch "Health" app by one tap.

-- Local history for the porpose of "operation check" / "temporary backup".
+- Local history for the purpose of "operation check" / "temporary backup".

 - Check source code in app.